intern0t/personal-blog/_posts/2018-03-11-exporting-plex-contents-list-using-python.md

 </MediaContainer>
 {% endhighlight %}

 I am unsure why Plex haven't implemented the **Export** option for a library of any sort yet but it could be that I am unaware of its existence.
-Out of all these `Directory` nodes, `library`, `servers`, and `statistics` piqued my interest therefore I started browsing through them and noticed `library` node consists of three different sub-nodes, `sections`, `recentlyAdded`, `onDeck`.
+Out of all these `Directory` nodes, `library`, `servers`, and `statistics` piqued my interest therefore I started browsing through them and noticed `library` node consisted of three different sub-nodes, `sections`, `recentlyAdded`, `onDeck`.
 Out of these **3** nodes, `sections` node holds what we need.

 {% highlight xml %}
 <MediaContainer ..>